TheLegendaryMarc/cheapest-gas-station/README.md

-# Cheap Gas Station Finder
+# Cheapest Gas Station Finder
 a litte Script for Scriptable (iOS) to find the cheapest Gas Station in your location

 ## Installation